 Our technology has been applied across certain of our portfolio of drug candidates.
 Data, know-how, personnel, clinical results, research results and other matters related to the research and development of any one of our drug candidates may also relate to, and further the development of, our other drug candidates.
-For example, we expect that results of non-clinical studies, such as pharmacokinetics, toxicology and other studies, regarding certain components of our drug candidate Remoxy to be applicable to the other drug candidates that may arise out of our collaboration with King since all such drug candidates are expected to utilize such components.
+For example, we expect that results of non-clinical studies, such as pharmacokinetics, toxicology and other studies, regarding certain components of our drug candidate REMOXY to be applicable to the other drug candidates that may arise out of our collaboration with King since all such drug candidates are expected to utilize such components.
 As a result, costs allocated to a specific drug candidate may not necessarily reflect the actual costs surrounding research and development of that drug candidate due to cross application of the foregoing.
 We are also developing a novel antibody drug candidate to treat metastatic melanoma.
-Research and development expenses related to this technology include approximately \$0.9 million and \$0.6 million in the three months ended September 30, 2009 and 2008, respectively, and \$2.7 million and \$2.1 in the nine months ended September 30, 2009 and 2008, respectively, primarily in contractor fees and compensation.
-Research and development expenses related to hemophilia and other product candidates include approximately \$0.6 million and \$1.2 million in the three months ended September 30, 2009 and 2008, respectively, primarily in contractor fees and compensation.
+Research and development expenses related to this technology include approximately \$1.3 million in the first quarter of 2010 and \$0.8 million in the first quarter of 2009, primarily in contractor fees and compensation.
+Research and development expenses related to hemophilia and other product candidates include approximately \$0.2 million in the first quarter of 2010 and \$1.6 in the first quarter of 2009, primarily in contractor fees and compensation.